Script 1027: Tagging Social dimensions targeting and platform

 SEP

-) and column names for both input and output dataframes.
-These parameters can be adjusted by the user to match the specific format and structure of their data.
+) and column names for both the report and bulk data.
+These parameters can be adjusted by the user to fit different data structures or naming conventions.

 - The script begins by defining several constants, including the separator used in campaign names (